isomerpages/moe-woodlandssec/_wdl-experience/Humanities.md

 > History

-**Collaborative Learning where students work together for skills development:  **
+**Collaborative Learning where students work together for skills development**

 * Using Venn Diagrams for comparison of various sources.
 * Playing the Inference Detective Card Game to making inferences
 * Perspective Taking, where students take different viewpoints
 * Upper Sec using Lego Museum for War In Europe events
 * Inquiry Based Learning projects to Hitler’s rule

 > Social Studies

 * Collaborative Learning and Self directed Learning to Issues Investigation scenarios for IBL
 * Self-directed playlist for ICT resources and videos using Nearpod and Edpuzzle
 * Cohort Activities for Sec 3 students to self explore the topic on Diversity

 #### Stretching those with strong interests
 > Geography

 * NUS Geography Challenge
 * Full Geography option at Upper Sec

 > History

 * Lower Sec-NLB Historical Investigation Challenge
 * Upper Sec-Model UN participation for History and Social Studies Students.

 > Social Studies